 Life insurance industry statistics

-- At nearly 13%, MetLife has the largest market share of the life insurance industry for direct premiums written, followed by Equitable Holdings (7.9%) and Prudential (7.8%).
+- At 11.3 percent, MetLife has the largest market share of the life insurance industry for direct premiums written, followed by Equitable Holdings (9.6 percent) and Prudential (6.9 percent).

 Life insurance myths and facts

 It’s not surprising that having accurate information about life insurance may be less common than myths around these policies.
 Life insurance is just as subject to myth and falsehood as any other industry or knowledge base.
 Thankfully, unlike more esoteric matters, insurance policies and facts are backed by numbers and contracts.
 With that in mind, let’s review some of the more common myths about life insurance and learn what is really going on.

 Myth 1: Life insurance is only for healthy, middle-aged adults.